flairNLP/transformer-ranker/examples/03-advanced.md

 # Layerwise Analysis

-The _bestlayer_ option is useful even for a single language model, as it shows transferability scores for each layer.
+The `bestlayer` option is helpful even for a single model, as it shows transferability scores for each layer.
-It can be helpful to quickly inspect how well is each layer suited for your dataset.
-To add, this indicates which layers separate the classes in your dataset better.
+This allows you to quickly see how well each layer works for your dataset, indicating which layers best separate the classes.

 ### Example: deberta-v2-xxlarge X CoNLL (NER)

-As an example, let's use the DeBERTa-xxlarge model and run the best layer search on the CoNLL (NER) dataset.
+For example, you can use the DeBERTa-xxlarge model and run the best layer search on the CoNLL (NER) dataset.
 The goal is to identify which layer's embeddings best separate four entity classes.
-This can be done by loading a single language model and setting the `layer_aggregator='bestlayer'` parameter when running the ranker.
+You can do this by loading the model and setting `layer_aggregator='bestlayer'` when running the ranker.

 ```python3
 from datasets import load_dataset